haleemur/dbt-modelling-test/README.md

    - average time between rentals
    - total revenue

-### Discussion During Interview

-Based on your understanding of what a dvd rental business might want to understand about their customer base, what other interesting dimensions / facts do you think should be included in the `customer_lifecycle` table.
+5. Discussion During Interview: Based on your understanding of what a dvd rental business might want to understand about their customer base, what other interesting dimensions / facts do you think should be included in the `customer_lifecycle` table.

 ## Pre Requisites